Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Diffusion Models for Visual Content Generation Lack Language Capabilities}

-Diffusion models for image or video generation excel in visual content creation but often lack language understanding capabilities, a limitation shared by VLP models.
-This is because these models are primarily optimized for pixel-level generation tasks, without incorporating language processing into their core architecture.
-As a result, they may generate harmful or contextually inappropriate content due to their inability to fully comprehend textual prompts.
-To develop robust multi-modal systems, it is crucial to integrate language comprehension into these models.
-This would enable them to produce content that is not only visually coherent but also contextually aligned with the given textual input.
+Diffusion models for image and video generation excel at creating visual content but often lack language understanding, a limitation they share with many vision-language pretraining (VLP) models.
+This shortcoming arises because these models are primarily optimized for pixel-level generation, with little integration of language processing into their core architecture.
+Consequently, they may produce harmful or contextually inappropriate content due to an incomplete understanding of textual prompts.

+To develop robust multimodal systems, it is essential to embed language comprehension capabilities into these models.
+Doing so would allow them to generate content that is not only visually coherent but also contextually aligned with the intended textual input.

-An open challenge is \textbf{bridging the gap between visual and linguistic capabilities in generative models to enhance multi-modal safety}.
-However, this integration may introduce new vulnerabilities, such as advanced attacks that exploit fine-grained manipulation of the generation process.
-Addressing these challenges represents a critical direction for future research.
+An open challenge is \textbf{bridging the gap between visual and linguistic capabilities in generative models to enhance multimodal safety}.
+However, this integration may introduce new vulnerabilities, such as sophisticated attacks that exploit fine-grained manipulation of the generation process.
+Addressing these challenges is a crucial direction for future research.